TOBACCO CESSATION RESOURCES 2025

 Tobacco cessation is the single most effective step to lengthen and improve patients’ lives.
 Quitting smoking has immediate and long-term benefits and is well worth the difficulty, both for the dental patient and the dental professional.
 The dental team should seek to reinforce and compliment those patients who have recently stopped smoking.

 Dental hygienists have many resources available for talking to patients about oral cancer, tobacco cessation and periodontal disease.
 Dental hygiene professionals are encouraged to spread awareness and share resources with their patients for disease prevention and detection.
 The Oral Cancer Foundation (OCF) website features information on holding free oral cancer screenings, as well as resources for oral health professionals on topics such as tobacco cessation programs and the destructive and contagious human papilloma virus (HPV).
-ADHA has partnered with the Centers for Disease Control and Prevention to share and promote the first federal national tobacco education campaign—Tips From Former Smokers.
+ADHA has partnered with the Centers for Disease Control and Prevention to share and promote the first federal national tobacco education campaign for over 19 yeras now—Tips From Former Smokers.

-The Author's work in tobacco cessation has been an asset to her community.
+MJs work in tobacco cessation has been an asset to her community.
 She was a past Advisory Committee Member for the ADHA Tobacco Intervention Initiative and is currently the liasion for Washington State Tobacco Cessation.
-See also below for some online resources available from her.
+See also below for some online resources available she has put together.

 * Note 1-800-QUIT-NOW is a toll-free number operated by the National Cancer Institute (NCI) that will connect directly to the state's tobacco quitline.
 The number serves as a national portal to link callers to the state's quitline based on the area code.